openrndr/orx/orx-easing/README.md

 # orx-easing

-Provides easing functions for smooth animation or non-linear interpolation.
+Easing functions for smooth animation or non-linear interpolation.

 Similar to those on https://easings.net